What is Bladder Infection?

-It is very difficult for women to avoid getting UTI; most women will suffer from a UTI at least once at some point of their lives.
+It is very difficult for women to avoid getting UTI; most women will suffer from a UTI at least once at some point in their lives.
 Men, however, can avoid UTI more easily, but f they do suffer from one, they should consult their doctor and conduct the proper tests to make sure they aren’t suffering from other problems, especially an enlarged prostate.

 When there are symptoms of UTI, patients should immediately go to a doctor so s/he can make a diagnosis and prescribe the right medication.
-UTI are usually not serious if treated immediately, but the more time the infection stays untreated, the more likely it is to result in permanent damage.
+UTI is usually not serious if treated immediately, but the more time the infection stays untreated, the more likely it is to result in permanent damage.
 Upper infections (those that spread to the kidneys) are much more serious and if they’re not treated soon the damage to the kidneys might be irreversible.

 Bladder plays an important role when things come to prostate health, urine infection, urine flow, pain while urinating these are all linked to prostate health, hence to maintain your prostate healthy you should check for the Prostate Health Essentials review.